OctopusDeploy/blog/blog/2018-05/octopus-cloud-faq.md

 We've been testing Octopus Cloud since Feb 2018, and an early-access period for selected users who registered their interest will be underway through June 2018.
 Therefore, we expect Octopus Cloud to be publically available in Q3 2018 (July-August).

-**Can I import my existing deployment data from my self-hosted (on-premises) Octopus server into Octopus Cloud?**
+**Can I import my existing deployment data from my self-hosted (on-premises) Octopus server into an Octopus Cloud instance?**

 We have plans to release migration tooling to help you seamlessly transition your existing self-hosted projects and configuration to a new cloud instance.
 However, in the early stages of release any projects will need to be set up from scratch, or [imported using `octo.exe`](https://octopus.com/docs/api-and-integration/octo.exe-command-line/import).

-**I live somewhere that isn't near any of the available cloud regions: can I have my Octopus Cloud hosted nearer to my location?**
+**I live somewhere that isn't near any of the available cloud regions: can I have my Octopus Cloud instance hosted nearer to my location?**

 At launch we will only be supporting a few specific cloud regions (initially Oregon, USA), but we have plans to bring more regions online as demand for instances grows.